CaliKane/ScriptObservatory/README.md

  3. The SHA-256 hash of the script's content
  4. The time you made this observation

+Optionally, you can have the Chrome extension send the full content of the scripts you download to the server too.
+This will be turned off by default in all released versions.

 Here are some steps that have been made to make this process as trustworthy as possible:
  - The connection from you to the remote upload server will always be [encrypted using SSL/TLS](https://www.ssllabs.com/ssltest/analyze.html?d=scriptobservatory.org).